-There are hundreds of types of mortgage products and several types of mortgage for different circumstances.
+There are hundreds of types of mortgage products and several types of mortgages for different circumstances.

 Look beyond the interest rate.
 Make sure you also take the fees and charges into account when choosing a mortgage.

-If you’re unsure why not speak to one of our independent specialist mortgage brokers.
-Click here to make an appointment.
+If you’re unsure, why not speak to one of our independent specialist mortgage brokers?
+We offer free mortgage appointments with no obligations.

 Remember once you buy your own home you’re responsible for looking after it.